urbaman/HomeLab/Kubernetes/Prometheus-Stack/Prometheus-snmp/readme.md

 ## Generate your snmp.yml

-Use the promethueus snmp exporter generator to produce your custom snmp.yml file
+Use the promethueus snmp exporter generator to produce your custom snmp.yml file See the MIB files for Dell IDRAC and Arista Switch, eventually use yours.

 ## Create two configmaps from the snmp.yml file